 You deserve consistent performance each time you use and repurchase an underglaze.

 Shake well.
 Apply 2-3 coats to wet clay, greenware, or cone 04 bisque for use in design or solid coverage.
 Fundamentals® have a firing range from cone 06 to cone 10.
 If the form you are painting has texture, dab excess color out of the texture, and never allow the glaze to pool in the texture.
 To intensify color or for use on dinnerware, apply a clear or matte clear glaze.
 For use on clay or greenware, apply underglaze, allow to dry, and fire to cone 04.
-If desired, apply clear glaze and re-fire to cone 06-05 for earthenware and cone 5-10 for stoneware (998°C–1285°C).
+If desired, apply clear glaze and re-fire to cones 06-05 for earthenware and cone 5-10 for stoneware (998°C–1285°C).
 For use on bisque, apply to cone 04 bisque, apply clear glaze if desired and re-fire earthenware to cone 06/05 and cone 5-10 for stoneware.
 Generally, a clear glaze finish is applied to bring out the true color and vividness of the product.
 We recommend S-2101 Clear for low-fire and SW-001 Stoneware Clear Glaze unless noted SW-004 Zinc-Free Clear for mid-range.

 Fundamentals® Underglazes have been formulated to mature at cone 06/05.
-However most will maintain their color at higher temperatures.
+However, most will maintain their color at higher temperatures.
 Their performance at cone 6 is noted on each individual product label.
 We recommend testing on your clay body and in your kiln prior to use.

 Fundamentals® Underglazes are AP Certified Non-Toxic and dinnerware safe when clear glaze is applied.